0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 - `generics`
 	- this for using types in typescript are like parameters in functions for JS
 	- we can use them to pass a parameter for a type in typescript
-	- like the example below, when we're using a type that is more generic we can specify more from what the call for that variable came.
+	- like the example below, when we're using a type that is more generic we can specify better from where the call for that variable came.
 Below we use a *ChangeEvent* for the type of the variable *event* and we specify that this variable cames from a *HTMLTextAreaElement* that is a *textarea* in our HTML
 ```ts
 function handleNewCommentChange(event: ChangeEvent<HTMLTextAreaElement>) {
 ```